-As casinos do an increasing amount of business online, the threat from scammers remains consistent, if not heightened from before – only the landscape has changed.
+As online casinos such as PartyCasino do an increasing amount of business online, the threat from scammers remains consistent, if not heightened from before – only the landscape has changed.
 So instead of chip switching scams, hidden earpieces and brute-force heists, we see DDoS attacks, game hacks and fraud involving user accounts.

-Cybersecurity is an increasingly big issue for casino operators, if not more important than security at offline casinos.
-With a more condensed target, and a million and one ways to potentially penetrate digitised systems, casinos need to be more proactive than ever to secure their platforms.
+Cybersecurity is an increasingly big issue for operators, if not more important than security at offline venues.
+With a more condensed target, and a million and one ways to potentially penetrate digitised systems, companies need to be more proactive than ever to secure their platforms.

-Hacking is the primary risk for online casinos from cyber attacks, and it’s crucial that operators take measures to prevent loopholes and exploits from giving criminals access by the back door.
-If a casino is vulnerable, it’s potentially exposing the personal details of its customers to the fraudsters, who could then use this data to steal – either directly or indirectly from the customer or the casino.
+Hacking is the primary risk in terms of cyber attacks, and it’s crucial that operators take measures to prevent loopholes and exploits from giving criminals access by the back door.
+If a site is vulnerable, it’s potentially exposing the personal details of its customers to the fraudsters, who could then use this data to steal – either directly or indirectly from the customer or the company.

 There’s also perhaps a more direct risk with payment information falling into the wrong hands – credit card details, for example, which could be easily rinsed by hackers to the significant harm of the holder.

-Aside from the responsibility on casinos to do their best to protect their customers, there are several more tangible reasons casinos need to tighten up their operation and take measures to protect against these threats.
+Aside from the responsibility to do their best to protect their customers, there are several more tangible reasons why they need to tighten up their operation and take measures to protect against these threats.

-For EU-based casino operators, like us at PartyCasino, for example, GDPR regulations require the public disclosure of any data breaches virtually as soon as they become apparent, which is a PR disaster waiting to happen – whether or not any data was actually compromised in the attack.
+For EU-based casino operators, GDPR regulations require the public disclosure of any data breaches virtually as soon as they become apparent, which is a PR disaster waiting to happen – whether or not any data was actually compromised in the attack.
 There may also be licensing issues for those found wanting.

-And of course, it does nothing to build trust between the customer and their casino, if online casinos are vulnerable to these types of attacks.
-This has potentially longer term implications for casino operators, and as we’ve seen with high profile hacks in years gone by, there’s the very real potential of destroying a trusted casino brand.
+And of course, it does nothing to build trust between the customer and their business, if they are vulnerable to these types of attacks.
+This has potentially longer term implications for operators, and as we’ve seen with high profile hacks in years gone by, there’s the very real potential of destroying a trusted brand.

 Unfortunately, this is not a static picture either, with the risks and defences in cybersecurity constantly changing and evolving.
 As a result, it’s essential casinos take the risks seriously, and take steps to protect against these threats both now and in the future.

-There’s another important trust point here for casinos to consider.
-A casino operator is only as good as its games, and if hackers are able to compromise the integrity of game play, there’s a risk of undermining wider trust in the fairness and legitimacy of online gambling platforms.
+There’s another important trust point here to consider.
+An operator is only as good as its games, and if hackers are able to compromise the integrity of game play, there’s a risk of undermining wider trust in the fairness and legitimacy of online platforms.